Closed sidewalks: The gap between requirements and reality is glaring.

 Signs and permits

-During a recent walk in Midtown, advocates audited six locations where sidewalks are closed.
+In 2016 advocates audited six locations in Midtown where sidewalks are closed.
 None displayed permits.

 Likewise for ADA-compliant signs.
 The Americans with Disabilities Act requires signs to be cane-detectable and extend across the full width of the sidewalk at both ends of the sidewalk closure.